Bikram-ghuku/eateries/README.md

 # eateries
 Eateries Project containint both backend and front end

-!
-Front end is wrritten in react using frameworks like materials ui , bootstrap and also some native css and html
+!Front end is wrritten in react using frameworks like materials ui , bootstrap and also some native css and html

 ! backend uses Express to handle requests, Node to run server, MongoDB to store data